 The NLB editor will then review and edit the article, making changes and suggestions for improving the substance, style, clarity, logic and use of language.
 In addition, the NLB editor will check all sources cited.
 All material originating elsewhere (in a law, regulation, article, etc.), whether quoted verbatim or paraphrased, must be cited.
-Should authors have any questions about when and how to cite appropriately, please see "Style" hereunder or consult OLC.
+Should authors have any questions about when and how to cite appropriately, please see "Style" hereunder or consult DNL.

 At the conclusion of the editing process, the author will be asked to sign a Grant of Rights agreement confirming that they hold the copyright to the article or study and that they have the authority to grant the rights specified in the agreement.

 Articles are accepted in English only.
 Articles in other languages will be considered on a case-by-case basis.
 All articles will be published in both English and in French (the NEA will be in charge of the translation).